-- 1. Health-related quality of life (HRQoL) as measured by a validated tool such as the Cystic Fibrosis Questionnaire-Revised version (CFQ-R (Quittner 2009)) or Cystic Fibrosis Quality of Life Questionnaire (CFQoL (Gee 2000)) - 2.
-Lung function - i) forced expiratory volume in one second (FEV ${\rm 1}$ ) (mL or % predicted) - ii) forced vital capacity (FVC) (mL or % predicted) - iii) forced expiratory flow between 25% and 75% expired volume (FEF ${25-75}$ ) (mL/s or % predicted) - 3.
-Adverse events relating to treatment - i) type and number of adverse events defined as follows according to perceived effect on the participant - a) mild (not requiring extra treatment, noted but tolerable) - b) moderate (requiring extra treatment and cessation of the intervention) - c) severe (life-threatening or results in death, requiring hospitalisation, results in persistent or significant disability) - ii) number of participants who ceased inhalations because of poor tolerability e.g. cough or bronchoconstriction
+- Health-related quality of life (HRQoL) as measured by a validated tool such as the Cystic Fibrosis Questionnaire-Revised version (CFQ-R (Quittner 2009)) or Cystic Fibrosis Quality of Life Questionnaire (CFQoL (Gee 2000)) - 2.
+Lung function - a. forced expiratory volume in one second ( $FEV_1$ ) (mL or % predicted) - b. forced vital capacity (FVC) (mL or % predicted) - c. forced expiratory flow between 25% and 75% expired volume (FEF25-75) (mL/s or % predicted) - 3.
+Adverse events relating to treatment - a. type and number of adverse events defined as follows according to perceived effect on the participant - i. mild (not requiring extra treatment, noted but tolerable) - ii. moderate (requiring extra treatment and cessation of the intervention) - iii. severe (life-threatening or results in death, requiring hospitalisation, results in persistent or significant disability) - b. number of participants who ceased inhalations because of poor tolerability e.g. cough or bronchoconstriction

 - 1. Pulmonary exacerbations

-- i) number of participants free of pulmonary exacerbations
+- a. number of participants free of pulmonary exacerbations

-- ii) time to first pulmonary exacerbation
+- b. time to first pulmonary exacerbation

 - 2. Time off school or work

 - 3. Need for additional non-routine antibiotics

-- i) intravenous
+- a. intravenous

-- ii) oral
+- b. oral

-- iii) nebulised
+- c. nebulised

 - 4. Hospitalisations

-- i) number of hospitalisations
+- a. number of hospitalisations

-- ii) duration
+- b. duration

-- 5. Assessment of symptoms (including cough, sputum volume, ease of expectoration and dyspnoea)
+- Assessment of symptoms (including cough, sputum volume, ease of expectoration and dyspnoea)

-- 6. Sputum microbiology (change in numbers of pathogens, emergence of new pathogens)
+- Sputum microbiology (change in numbers of pathogens, emergence of new pathogens)

 - 7. Burden of treatment (using a validated measure)